go-swagger/go-swagger/design.md

 The reference API will use the denco router to register route handlers.
 The actual request handler implementation is always the same.
 The API must be designed in such a way that other frameworks can use their router implementation and perhaps their own validation infrastructure.

 An API is served over http by a router, the default implementation is a router based on denco.
-This is just an interface implemenation so it can be replaced with another router should you so desire.
+This is just an interface implementation so it can be replaced with another router should you so desire.

 The API comes in 2 flavors an untyped one and a typed one.